adamrothman/Cygnus/README.md

     $ git push

+You can switch back to <code>master</code> with <code>git checkout master</code>.
+You probably don't need to do this, but if you do, make sure your changes are committed first!

 ### Getting changes back into master
 You want to create a pull request.
 It makes code review simple!
 Read https://help.github.com/articles/using-pull-requests and follow the instructions.
 We are using the "shared repository model."
 Ask Adam if you have questions.